Welcome to today's edition of the Rush 24-7 podcast.

 Cleveland Plain Dealer, they want Clinton to be a saint.

-Clinton's troubles get couples talking.
+Boston Herald, to tell the truth, Clinton's troubles get couples talking.

-Rocky Mountain News, when if ever is lying okay.
+Rocky Mountain News, when, if ever, is lying okay.

-Uh spares people's feelings.
+Spares people's feelings.

-Well, he's lying about facts.
+Of course, well, he's lying about facts.

 It's a two-way street.